What is gamma knife surgery?

 - Some types of cancer of the eye

-- Some types of epilepsy.
-A brain tumor that causes epilepsy may be treated with gamma knife surgery if anticonvulsant medications fail to control the seizures.
+- Epilepsy caused by a brain tumor.
+A brain tumor that causes epilepsy may be treated with gamma knife surgery if medications do not control seizures.

 - Parkinson’s disease, a brain disorder that leads to uncontrollable shaking, muscle stiffness, and severe problems with coordination and balance